 Macro Counting on a Keto Diet

 At least 70% percent of your calories need to come from fat sources.
 5% percent need to come from carbs and the rest from protein.

-So around 20% percent of your calories need to come from protein, if you get too much protein, your body is going to start converting the excess into glucose just as it does with carbs this will keep you out of ketosis.
+So around 20% percent of your calories need to come from protein.
+If you get too much protein, your body is going to start converting the excess into glucose just as it does with carbs and keep you out of ketosis.

 Protein Intake on Keto

-It’s best to avoid lean cuts of meat and fish, while these are excellent protein sources they are not going to help whatsoever for hitting your high fat macros for the day.
+It’s best to avoid lean cuts of meat and fish.
+While these are excellent protein sources, they are not going to help whatsoever for hitting your high-fat macros for the day.

-You are also tracking your net carbs so at the end of the day if you’re tracking your macros don’t forget to subtract fiber from your total number of carbs for the day.
+You are also tracking your net carbs.
+At the end of the day, when tracking macros, don’t forget to subtract fiber from your total number of carbs for the day.